noraberinger/SuMoSkyApp/README.md

 ### Key Features
 - **3D Terrain:**
     - Usage of [Terrender source code](https://gitlab.ifi.uzh.ch/vmml/webgisterrain/-/tree/master/terrender-core/src?ref_type=heads) for a smooth and high-quality terrain rendering.
+The github repository can be found here: [Terrender](https://github.com/crocij/terrender).
 - **2D Map:**
     - Offers an efficient, clear and practical way of pinpointing a selected landmark.
     - Managing setting, editing, and removal of markers for selected points of interest.